-This collection of reading spots will make you want to drop everything, grab your favourite book and hunker down for a day of reading.
+This collection of reading nook ideas will make you want to drop everything, grab your favourite book and hunker down for a day of reading.
 From airy outdoor spaces to cosy armchairs complete with open fires, there’s guaranteed to be something for everyone.

 You can create an atmospheric, alluring reading spot by lining your shelves with antique tomes picked up at fairs and specialist shops.
 Complete the look with an array of finds, including accessories and artwork.